 Under applicable securities legislation and the policies of the Exchange, all securities issued at the third closing of the private placement are subject to a four-month hold period, expiring on August 22, 2017.
-The private placement remains subject to the final approval of the Exchange.

-Focus Announces a Non-Brokered Private Placement to Raise \$5M

-During the quarter ended June 30, 2017, on June 6, 2017 the Company announced its non-brokered private placement to raise \$5million by issuing 66,666,666 units whereby each units consists of one common share and one common share purchase warrant.
+Focus Announces a Non-Brokered Private Placement to Raise \$5M of one common share and one common share purchase warrant.
 Each warrant entitles its holder to purchase one additional common share of Focus at an exercise price of \$0.10 for a period of 48 months.